shreddykr/skr-dispatch/README.md

 🔹 Set a priority level

-🔹 The alert uses your map waypoint coordinates automatically 📍
+🔹 The alert uses the dispatchers waypoint coordinates to automatically update the location of distress calls to all on duty PD 📍

 🔹 Alerts are labeled (e.g. “MRPD Dispatch Alert”) so responders know the origin